etlaM21/t1mesculptures/thesis/README.md

 - Research Questions & Hypotheses
 - Structure of the Thesis

+_Ressources:_
+- Wayne C. Booth, The Craft of Research

 ### Part I – Context and Methodology

 #### 2. Art Historical Context: Representing Time and Motion